Oranger-LTD/how-you-spellin-web/README.md

-# how-you-spellin-web
+# How you spellin? web app

-How you spellin web-app: Convert text to spell words using the "International Radiotelephony Spelling Alphabet".
+Convert text to spell words using the "International Radiotelephony Spelling Alphabet".